zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2020/aunt.md

 your purpose of coming this time?"

-I explained to her that there was a tiny problem with my credit card and I wanted to prolong its expire time.
+I explained to her that there was a tiny problem with my credit card and I wanted to prolong its expiry time.

 She changed her face from seriousness to kindness and would like to help me to deal with this problem.